spacetelescope/romanisim/docs/romanisim/catalog.rst

 The simulator performs the following operations on the catalog sources:

 * Only galaxies that have "ultra-deep" Ultra Vista wavelength measurements are selected from the COSMOS catalog.
 This trims the catalog to 0.62 square degrees, and to a peak magnitude depth of ~25.
+* The source density of the COSMOS catalog as well as the input viewing area are used to determine the number of sources simulated.
 * Roman bands are approximated by linear interpolations of nearest HST and Ultra Vista bands.
-* Galaxies are placed in random positions about the sky, preserving the overall source density of the COSMOS catalog.
+* Galaxies are placed in random positions about the sky.
-* While galaxy shapes are preserved, they are given randomly chosen concentrations (between 1 <= n <= 4).
+* While galaxy shapes are preserved, they are given randomly chosen concentrations (1 <= n <= 4).
 * Sources are randomly oriented.
 * Source fluxes are lightly perturbed.